K2Joom/docs-matukio/roadmap.md

 * Multi certificate printing
 * Share info about event after booking
 * Google Calendar integration (Not sure on the details yet)
+* Config settings in config.xml instead of database

 ### Matukio 6